The Real Crisis of Katrina

 Dr. Perry is the Senior Fellow of the ChildTrauma Academy, a not–for–profit organization which promotes innovations in service, research and education in child maltreatment and childhood trauma (www.ChildTrauma.org).
 Over the last fifteen years, Dr. Perry has been an active teacher, clinician and researcher in children's mental health and the neurosciences holding a variety of academic positions.
 Dr. Perry was on the faculty of the Departments of Pharmacology and Psychiatry at the University Of Chicago School Of Medicine from 1988 to 1991.
 From 1992 to 2001, Dr. Perry served as the Trammell Research Professor of Child Psychiatry and Chief of Psychiatry for Texas Children's Hospital at Baylor College of Medicine in Houston, Texas.
 From 2001 to 2003, Dr. Perry served as the Medical Director for Provincial Programs in Children's Mental Health for the Alberta Mental Health Board.

-His experience as a clinician and a researcher with traumatized children has led many community and governmental agencies to consult Dr. Perry following high-profile incidents involving traumatized children.
+His experience as a clinician and a researcher with traumatized children has led many community and governmental agencies to consult Dr. Perry following high'profile incidents involving traumatized children.
 These include the Branch Davidian siege, the Oklahoma City bombing, the Columbine school shootings, and the September 11th terrorist attacks.
-A full biography is available here.

 |VACHSS BIO WRITINGS ARTICLES INTERVIEWS FAQ UPDATES|